DSEAR Training for Explosion Safety

-Area Classification and Explosion Risk Assessment for DSEAR and ATEX
+Explosion Risk Assessment and Area Classification with DSEAR and ATEX

 This 3 day course is designed to provide personnel with the skills to conduct ATEX, DSEAR and Explosion Safety reviews including Area Classification and Explosion Risk Assessment, ascertain plant explosion safety and compliance with ATEX 137, DSEAR and Mandatory Plant Safety.
 We will teach you not only how to conduct and area classification, but how area classification integrates with explosion protection levels to provide an overall acceptable risk level.
 This building integrated approach to both classification and equipment selection and mitigation requirements is vital to both project costs and plant safety, as failure to understand the repercussions of classification can be expensive or even fatal.
 This course is 3 days classroom theory with a marked examination and an option for competence verification.

 This course is run by an ATEX Notified Body owner and a DSEAR training and Site Safety Specialists, we have conducted many Area Classification and Risk Assessment projects in most industry types and can relate real word examples and solutions to typical problems.
 We have the latest tools, software and guides to reference and demonstrate, and many ‘real world’ case studies.
 ExVeritas don’t just teach, we offer full DSEAR implementation services and area classification

 Many area classification courses only teach you what area classification is, not how to do it.
 When you leave our course, you will know how to calculate zone types and distances for most common situations.

 The DSEAR training is presented by a Chartered Engineer with 25 years experience in this field.
 He has previously developed area classification and explosion modelling software and will assure that the course content is relevant and applied with a practical bias.